Please READ ENTIRE page to ensure you are a good candidate for this procedure.

 • Do not take Aspirin, Niacin, Vitamin E, Fish Oil, or Ibuprofen 24 hours before the procedure.

-• If unwanted hair is normally removed in the area to be treated, i.e.; tweezing or waxing, the hair removal should be done at least 48 hours prior to your procedure.
-Electrolysis should not be done within 5 days of the procedure.
+• No tweezing/waxing at least 48 hours before the procedure.
+Electrolysis should be done no less than 5 days before.
 Do not resume any method of hair removal for 14 days after the procedure.

-• DO NOT work out!
-Your eyebrows WILL fade very fast due to the production of salt/sweat.
-Salt is used to remove permanent makeup.
-Water, sweat and oil on hair stroke lines can cause the pigment to blur or spread.
+• DO NOT work out or use a sauna.
+Your eyebrows will fade prematurely due to the production of sweat/salt.
+Water, sweat or oil on hair stroke lines can cause the pigment to blur or spread.

 • DO NOT soak treated area in bath, swimming pool or hot tub.
-Do not swim in fresh, salt or chlorinated pool water.
-Chlorine WILL cause the pigments to fade or change in color.
-It is recommended to apply the Vaseline to the treated area prior to swimming after healed to prevent the chlorine water/salt water from penetrating the area.
+Do not swim in fresh, salt or chlorinated water.
+Chlorine will cause the pigments to fade or shift in color.
+It is recommended to apply the Vaseline to the treated area prior to swimming after healed to prevent the chlorine/salt water from penetrating the area.

-• DO NOT rub, scrub, scratch or pick at the epithelial crust (scab); allow it to flake off and naturally exfoliate off on its own.
-Picking can cause scarring or infection.
+• DO NOT rub, scrub, scratch or pick at the epithelial layer (scab); you must allow the scabbing process to exfoliate naturally on its own.
+Picking can cause scarring or infection and will affect your overall retention of the pigment.

 • NO facials, Botox, chemical treatments or microdermabrasion for 4 weeks.

-• DO NOT expose treated area to the sun or tanning bed.
+• DO NOT expose the treated area to the sun or tanning bed.
+If you know you will be in the sun for extended periods of time you must wear a brimmed hat.

 IF THE AFTER CARE IS NOT FOLLOWED PROPERLY, IT WILL BE UP TO OUR DISCRETION IF WE WILL CONTINUE TO WORK ON YOU IN THE FUTURE.
 THIS IS AN INVESTMENT ON YOUR FACE AND THE AFTER CARE IS THE MOST IMPORTANT PART OF THE PROCEDURE.